What is Oat Milk?

 Other ways to use plant based beverages

-Another reason I love blending my own oat milk recipe is for the creaminess.
+Another reason I love blending my own like this is for the creaminess.
 I’ve noticed many coffee shops starting to use oat milk in specialty coffee drinks.
 This is due to its ability to foam and nicely thicken beverages.
-I’ve even created my own Cinnamon Dolce Latte recipe, which capitalizes on the oat milk cream factor.
+I’ve even created my own Cinnamon Dolce Latte recipe, which capitalizes on the cream factor.

-Now that I know how to make oat milk, I even like using the leftover pulp in the cheesecloth from my homemade oat milk recipe, as extra fiber in some homemade granola bars, a smoothie boost, or dried and added to yogurt with berries.
-Zero waste and a whole host of extra health benefits.
+Now that I know how to make my own milk, I even like using the leftover pulp in the cheesecloth from this homemade recipe, as extra fiber in some homemade granola bars, a smoothie boost, or dried and added to yogurt with berries.
+Zero waste and a whole host of extra health benefits!
 I use it all the time when blending, cooking or baking recipes from my two cookbooks – Simple Green Smoothies and Simple Green Meals.

 Oat milk is higher in fiber than traditional dairy milk.
 It also contains extra B vitamins.
 Both fiber and B vitamins help lower cholesterol levels and promote heart health.